 Many of you have already received a device on loan from your school.
 If you have not and you still require a device, please fill out the survey and DOE will reach out to you.

 Students with Individualized Education Programs (IEPs): If your student is recommended for integrated co-teaching, special class, or special education teacher support services, your school will make every effort to arrange for them continue to receive instruction from the same special education teachers and classroom paraprofessionals that usually teach them.
 Someone from your school will contact you to discuss how instruction will be delivered.

 Your child’s IEP meetings will still take place; IEP meetings will be conducted by phone.
-To make a referral for initial evaluation or reevaluation, you can email your principal or , or call 311
+To make a referral for initial evaluation or reevaluation, you can email your principal or email@example.com, or call 311

 For more on remote learning for students with IEPs, please visit schools.nyc.gov/learnathome.